 Hilton Aspire Welcome Bonus

-New Hilton Aspire cardmembers earn 150,000 Hilton points after spending $4,000 on purchases in the first 3 months.
+New Hilton Aspire cardmembers earn 150,000 Hilton points after you spend $4,000 in purchases on the card within your first 3 months of card membership.
 Enough for one night at the top end of Hilton's award redemption options with plenty of points left for a rainy day (standard redemptions are capped at 95,000 points per night), 2/3 nights at a mid-range property which cost 40,000-60,000 points per night, or a whole bunch of nights in one of Hilton's budget redemptions, which go for between 5,000 and 10,000 points per night.

 Points Earning Potential and Category Bonuses